 Now, you can repeat the exercise for all symbols you have got after classification.
 In the meantime, by clicking the “Apply” button you can spot how your map becomes colorized.

 10. After successful classification and further customization, you should see how your map has changed.
 It’s colorful now (Pic.
 18).

 It looks like the following coloration doesn’t play well with the OpenStreetMap tiles underneath.
 We can switch them off and keep our map blank without any background (Pic.
 19).

 It looks like the speed limit map is ready now!
 Hurra!

-11. In order to further manipulation of this map, we must consider the ways of export it and publishing it on the other platforms.
+11. In order to further manipulate this map, we must consider the ways of exporting it and publishing it on other platforms.
 If we want to share it in QGIS between two separate machines, the best way to keep our work in the approached standard will be the creation of the Geopackage (.gpkg) file (Pic.
 20).
-It’s a much better option than export as the other .shp file, because we might lose all symbology.
-The .gpkg format prevents our all customization work, so after load into different QGIS platforms, everything will remain the same.
+It’s a much better option than export as the other .shp file because we might lose all symbology.
+The .gpkg format prevents our all customization work, so after loading into different QGIS platforms, everything will remain the same.

 The very last step is defining the path for our new .kml file.
 When done, just press OK and see a number of single KML features exported.
 Each element represents our single drawing made at the stage of spatialite layer creation.
 (Pic.
 21).